 2. Scale Your Network

-Executing a data migration project will lead to a demand for additional network and server resources until it is completed.
+Executing an EHR data migration project will lead to a demand for additional network and server resources until it is completed.
 That is why it is necessary to increase the capacity of your network before you start.

 Many database experts, including Microsoft, will tell you to do your migration at an off-peak time.
 However, the implications of a short downtime in a modern healthcare facility dependent on EHR data availability are quite serious.